2020 CanDo Spirit Award: Nominations being accepted

-Napa Valley CanDo is accepting applications for its annual Spirit Award recognizing the exceptional work performed by one young, full-time employee working in the Napa County nonprofit sector.
+Napa Valley CanDo is accepting applications for its annual Spirit Award recognizing the exceptional work performed by one young, full-time employee working for a Napa County nonprofit.

 This award, part of CanDo's Napa Valley Give!Guide campaign, is sponsored by the Napa Valley Vintners.
 The winner receives a plaque and a check for $1,000.